Cottagecore is a style that has been around for many years.

 Instead of new kitchen gadgets, choose manual ones such as a vintage coffee maker or mortar and pestle.

-Anything that looks too new and shiny will have a hard time fitting to the cottagecore theme we are going for.
+Anything that looks too new and shiny will have a hard time fitting into the cottagecore theme we are going for.

 This is where the cottage style gets its rugged feel from – think of old, chipped mugs that have been put to good use over time and an assortment of rustic dinnerware like mismatched plates in various sizes.